MuriloPorfirio/Integrative_Review_Tools/README.md

   ```
 - Optional (for GUI file picker):
   - `tkinter` (usually included with Python)
+- CSV files exported from Rayyan.
+At minimum, the script expects `title`; if `abstract` exists it will also be used.

 ## How to Use

 ### 1. HTML Scripts
 1. Download the `.html` file you want to use.
-2. Open it in your browser (double-click or right-click → "Open with Browser").
+2. Open it in your browser (double-click or right-click → Open with Browser).
 3. Follow the on-screen instructions.
 4. The processed CSV(s) will download automatically.

-Example: Using `rayyan-duplicate-remover.html`
-- Step 1: Select your exported Rayyan CSV file.
-- Step 2: The script removes exact duplicates.
-- Step 3: Download the cleaned CSV file.
+- `rayyan-keyword-filter.html`: keeps records containing any of the provided keywords in title, abstract, or keywords.
+- `rayyan-mandatory-keywords-filter.html`: keeps records only if all provided keywords are present in at least one of the three fields.

 ### 2. Python Script
 1. Install Python and required libraries: